 The next morning, I hopped on a taxi to CDG and then caught a puddle jumper to Barcelona.
 I was excited but also dead tired — flying on military Space-A and sleeping on the floor in Paris airports started to take their toll.

-“Marsella, the oldest bar in Barcelona,” Meagan said.
+“Marsella, the oldest bar in Barcelona,” Meagan replied.

-We roamed the charming Gothic Quarter with narrow medieval streets filled with trendy bars and Catalan restaurants.
-The district was a former Roman village, ancient architecture sat next to buildings constructed at the turn of the century.
-Artisans sold leather and jewelry near the 15th-century Barcelona Cathedral with a stunning courtyard full of playful geese.
-And working girls roamed the winding streets looking for lovers and dollars.
+Intrigued, we embarked on a journey through the charming Gothic Quarter, wandering its narrow medieval streets adorned with trendy bars and Catalan restaurants.
+The district, once a Roman village, juxtaposed ancient architecture with buildings from the turn of the century.
+Artisans sold leather and jewelry near the 15th-century Barcelona Cathedral, where a delightful courtyard housed playful geese.
+Meanwhile, working girls roamed the winding streets in search of love and fortune.

-“Hey absinthe is a spirit, not a liquor.,” our bartender exclaimed.
+“Absinthe is a spirit, not a liquor,” corrected Sebastián with a crude smile.
 “And we serve 100 proof here.”

 “You don’t drink the absinthe straight.
 It’s too potent and disgusting,” Sebastián said flashing a crude smile.